-The History of the Arlington Garden Club
+The History of the Arlington Garden Club of Vermont

 A group of Arlington ladies who shared a passion for flowers and gardens gathered in 1941, continuing to meet informally as a Garden Club.
 As their enthusiasm and numbers grew to include ladies from neighboring towns, the group became recognized in 1947 as a member of the Federation and National Council of State Garden Clubs.
 Today the Club boasts about sixty members and a continued dedication to the beauty of the Town of Arlington and growth in the field of horticultural education.